-Comparison of the Wilson Pro Staff 90 vs RF97
+Wilson Pro Staff 90 vs RF97 Comparison

-Although the two rackets share many similarities e.g. 27in racket length, head light balance, and a 16 x 19 string pattern, there are still some major differences between the two rackets that cause them to play very differently.
+Although the two rackets share many similarities e.g. 27in racket length, head light balance, and a 16 x 19 string pattern, there are still some major differences between the two frames that cause them to play very differently.

-The thinner beam on the Pro Staff 90 means it will be much harder to generate power on your shots and you will need good technique to have any chance of hitting winners with this tennis racket.
+The thinner beam width on the PS90 means it will be much harder to generate power on your shots and you will need good technique to have any chance of hitting winners with this racket.

-In terms of weight, this isn’t a huge difference with the Pro Staff 90 having a slightly lower strung and swing weight when compared with the RF97.
-The two rackets also have similar stiffness ratings at 66 for the Pro Staff 90 and 68 for the RF97.
+In terms of weight, this isn’t a huge difference with the PS90 having a slightly lower strung and swing weight when compared with Roger’s new racket.

 Why did Roger Federer switch to the RF97?

-The RF97 with its bigger head size and sweet spot helped roger to reduce the number of shanked balls he would hit in a match.
+The RF97 with its bigger head size and sweet spot helped Roger to reduce the number of shanked balls he hit in a match.

-When did Roger Federer first use the RF97?
+When did Federer first use the RF97?

-Roger Federer used a matte black prototype of the RF97 at the Brisbane International Tournament in January 2014.
+Roger used a matte black prototype of the RF97 at the Brisbane International Tournament in January 2014.

-When did Roger Federer use the Pro Staff 90?
+When did Federer use the PS90?

-Can you still buy the Wilson Pro Staff 90?
+Can you still buy a PS90?

 Which tennis racket is better for recreational players?

+Neither of these tennis rackets is suitable for recreational players as they are way too heavy for the average player.
 But if you really wanted to give one a go, then the RF97 is definitely the more appropriate racket to try as it has a much bigger sweet spot and a good bit more power than the PS90.